-381 Criminal Justice Ethics
+381 Criminal Justice Ethics 3 hours SP Even

 This course examines ethical issues that are imperative to the success of students who are pursuing careers in criminal justice professions.
 Specifically, this course will critically analyze ethical issues related to cases and current events from across the criminal justice system.